josephexequiel/flipcoin_mininumcount/README.md

 # Flipcoin Minimum Counter

 ## Function
-> Counts the number of flip needed in order to produce the correct iterative sequence.
+> Counts the number of flip needed in order to produce the correct iterative sequence for a binary array.

 ## Background
 > Failed to submit this one on time for my codility test.
 I needed an additional 5 minutes to get it finished.
 I hope that they reconsider it :(